Rene Beauregard House: House construction and style

 Perhaps the most interesting detail of construction is the chimney.
-There are in reality two chimneys which by means of an arch in the attic are joined together and come out of the roof just below the ridge as one.
+There are in reality two chimneys which by means of an arch in the attic are joined and come out of the roof just below the ridge as one.

 "The property, upon which what is known as the Rene Beauregard House is located, was conveyed to New Orleans Terminal Company in 1904 in two parcels."